url-kaist/HeLiMOS-PointCloud-Toolbox/README.md

 ```

 ## Copyright Notice
-All datasets are copyrighted by SNU RPM Labs and are distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
+All point clouds are copyrighted by SNU RPM Labs and MOS labels are copyrighted by KAIST Urban Robotics Lab, and those are distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
 This license requires proper attribution to the author for any use, prohibits commercial usage, and mandates that derivative works be licensed similarly.

 ## Maintainer

-- Hyungtae Lim (shapelim@mit.edu)
+- Seoyeon Jang (9uantum01 `at` kaist `dot` ac `dot` kr)
-- Seoyeon Jang (9uantum01@kaist.ac.kr)
+- Hyungtae Lim (shapelim `at` mit `dot` edu)